-Before she could even reply, he had run out the door to join his comrades.
+Before Madeleine could reply, James ran out the door to join her comrades.
 There were more shouts, and the children all gathered around Madeleine, fighting to be close to her.
-It felt like hours they sat there, waiting for word, when James finally came back in, and Madeleine rushed towards him.
+It felt like hours they sat there waiting for hours for word before James finally came back in.
+Madeleine rushed towards her.

-James stared at his beloved, marvelling in her courage, and kissed her one final time, embracing her as though he would never hold her again.
+James stared at her beloved, awed by her courage, and kissed her one final time.
+They embraced as though they would never hold each other again.

-“I will protect them, James,” she vowed.
-“Now go out there and find this monster that has hurt our children for so long.
-I have faith in you, all of you.
-Now go!”
+“I will protect them, James,” Madeleine vowed.
+“Now go out there and fight this monster.
+I have faith in you, in all of you.
+Go!”

-She kissed his cheek and looked at him with such love that he felt himself grow stronger and braver simply through her eyes before he headed out the door and rode away with the other guards.
+Madeleine kissed James’s cheek and looked at her with such love that James felt herself grow stronger and braver simply through those eyes before she headed out the door back into the mayhem that raged outside the walls.

 Madeleine faced the frightened children.
 “Form a line, kids; take the hand of the person in front and behind you and do not let go!”

-They did as she said, and followed without fuss when she led them all out and away from the safe house and the sounds of fight, towards the wide road that led towards the forest and Westerland.
+They did as she said and followed without fuss when she led them all out and away from the safe house and the sounds of fight, towards the wide road that led towards the forest and Westerland.

-“Are we going to die?” asked the little girl, and Madeleine wiped a tear from her eye that Madeline kindly wiped away.
+“Are we going to die?” asked the little girl, a tear falling from her eye that Madeline kindly wiped away.

 “No, my sweet; I will take you someplace safe and let no harm come to you.”

 She looked down at the other frightened faces around her, all staring up, waiting for her to save them.
-They put their trust in her, as children do, and followed her as she started to move once again down the dark road towards the woods, but instead of following the road towards Westerland, Madeleine led the children straight towards the trees.
+They put their trust in her, as children do, and followed her as she started to move once again down the dark road towards the woods.
+But instead of following the road towards Westerland, Madeleine led the children straight towards the trees.
 Confused and unsure murmurs passed between the older children who thought they were meant to be stay on the road, but they did not question the wisdom of Madeleine and followed obediently.

-It seemed like a long time later when they all stopped in a clearing in the middle of the forest.
-The children’s little feet hurt from the run, and everyone struggled against the wish to sleep; they wanted to appear strong in front of their leader.
+It was a while later that they all stopped in a clearing in the middle of the forest.
+The children’s little feet hurt from the walking so quickly, and everyone struggled against the desire for sleep; they wanted to appear strong in front of their leader.

 Madeleine stood still on the edge of the clearing, illuminated by the full moon, and peered through the tree-line.
 Seconds ticked by.

 “Skilly, where are you hiding?”
-Madeleine eventually shouted into the forest.
+Madeleine shouted into the forest.